covenant-org/forerunner2/README.md

 Compile third party dependencies:

-!!!
-CMAKE version has to be 3.22 in order to successfully run cmake for vendor !!!

 ```
 cd vendor
 cmake -Bbuild && cd build && cmake --build . && sudo cmake --install .